TRvACC/.github/profile/README.md

 # Official TRvACC GitHub

 Welcome to official TRvACC Github!
 We use github for almost all development from programs to webservers to sector files.
-If you have any questions or need access, please email us at staff@trvacc.net
+If you have any questions or need access, please open a ticket at [https://support.trvacc.net](https://support.trvacc.net).

 Thanks!